Midnight (Beast song)

-"Midnight (The Night I Count the Stars)" (Japanese: Hoshi wo Kazoeru Yoru; Korean: Byeol Heneun Bam) is a song released by the South Korean boy band Beast.
+"Midnight" (Korean: 별 헤는 밤; RR: Byeol Heneun Bam; 星を数える夜; Hepburn: Hoshi o Kazoeru Yoru) is a song by the South Korean boy band Beast.
 It was released digitally in South Korea on July 15, 2012 as a pre-release single of the group's fifth mini album Midnight Sun, released a week after.
 The song was later re-recorded in Japanese and was used as the group's third Japanese single, released on October 17, 2012.

 Background

 On July 12, Cube Entertainment announced that the song would be released on July 15 as a pre-release single from the upcoming mini album Midnight Sun.
 On July 15, "Midnight" was released digitally on South Korea music portal sites.
 On the same day, a theme music video of the song was also released.
 Although the group used the same system that they used on the album Fiction and Fact, releasing a song as a pre-single one week before its official release, the song was not promoted.